PacktPublishing/Node-Cookbook-3rd-Ed/12-Deploying-Systems/content.md

 * Deploying to the Cloud

 ## Introduction

 Deploying and operating a distributed system is a complex task.
 At least as complicated as creating the code for the system in the first place.
-Given that a lot of the cost of a software system is in the ongoing operation and maintenance this is certainly a skill that is in high demand.
+Given that a significant cost of a software system involves its ongoing operation and maintenance this is certainly a skill in high demand.
 Before the advent of cloud and container technology this was normally accomplished though co-location of hardware within data centers.
-Sys-admins were required to have the skill in hardware, system configuration and scripting.
+System administrators were required to have the skill in hardware, system configuration and scripting.
 However with the increasing adoption of cloud and container technology, the need for these lower level skills is diminishing rapidly and is largely being replaced by the role of DevOps - developers who can write code to control infrastructure and operations.

+In **Chapter 10 Building Microservice Systems** we explored how decomposing a system into discrete processes and making those processes talk with each other works well with Node.js in particular, since Node is highly apt for building networked applications.

-Container technology brings several key benefits, which is why it's adoption has been so rapid across the industry:
+Wrapping these Node processes (microservices) in containers brings several key benefits, which is why the adoption of container technology (in general) has been so rapid across the industry:

 * Encapsulation - A container holds everything that a service needs to execute, including library dependencies and environment.
-This solves the 'runs on my machine' problem!
+This solves the 'runs on my machine' problem.

-* Homogeneity - If everything can be treated as a container, then we can treat all of the elements of our system in the same way!
+* Homogeneity - If everything can be treated as a container, then we can treat all of the elements of our system in the same way.

-* Orchestration - powerful container orchestration platforms are available precisely because of the encapsulated and homogenous nature of containers
+* Orchestration - powerful container orchestration platforms are available precisely because of the encapsulated and homogeneous nature of containers

 > ### Docker and BSD jails ![](../info.png)
-> The isolation model of Docker is nothing new.
-The notion of processes running in an isolated environment first emerged in BSD Unix using the `chroot`
+> The isolation model of Docker is not a new concept .
+The notion of processes running in an isolated environment first emerged in BSD Unix with the `chroot` command which evolved
-> create an isolated jail.
-You can read up about this here: *https://www.freebsd.org/doc/handbook/jails.html*.
+> into the idea of isolated jails.
+See https://www.freebsd.org/doc/handbook/jails.html for
+> an in-depth history.

-In this chapter we will focus on two particular container technologies: Docker and Kubernetes.
-Whilst a full introduction to these is outside the scope of this book the following links should act as a quick start introduction to both:
+In this chapter we will focus on deploying Node with two particular container technologies: Docker and Kubernetes.
+Whilst a full introduction to these is well outside the scope of this book the following links should act as a quick start introduction to both:

 * Docker overview https://docs.docker.com/engine/understanding-docker/
 * Docker quick start guide https://docs.docker.com/engine/getstarted/